 Many of our student clubs and associations are affiliated with nationally and internationally renowned professional organizations.
 Join one of these societies and build your leadership skills as you plan events, welcome industry executives to our NYIT campuses, and help build community outreach among students, faculty, and staff, as well as the external business marketplace.

 Build collaborative programs that better our society and improve the lives of others.
-Promote a culture of community service as you forge relationships with nonprofit partners that include Autism Speaks, City Harvest, Covenant House, National Breast Cancer Foundation, Red Cross, St. Jude Children's Research Hospital, and more.
+Promote a culture of community service as you forge relationships with nonprofit partners, including City Harvest, Covenant House, Paws for a Cause, and St. Jude Children's Research Hospital, and more.

 Get one-on-one professional life coaching, just like top CEO’s and business executives, but for free.
 Work with a coach who’ll help you find your direction in life both personally and professionally.
 Whether you’re still not sure about your major, or you’d like to speak about your latest relationship, anything is game in helping you to move past your personal barriers towards your next success.